acoppes/acoppes/site/index.markdown

 * Hard work
 -->

-I believe in [Agile](http://agilemanifesto.org/), some of my favorite development best practices:
+I really like the [Agile](http://agilemanifesto.org/) principles too and some of my favorite development best practices are:

 * Continuous delivery
 * Test driven development